greymass/swift-scrypt/README.md

-# WARNING: this library contains code that create a bug when used with the current version of xcode 15.
+# WARNING: this library contains code that creates a bug when used with the current version of xcode 15.
 Use at your own risk.

 # swift-scrypt